joefg/.dotfiles/README.md

 ### Terminal Fonts

-I use [Nerd Fonts](https://www.nerdfonts.com/) to give additional icons in the terminal.
+The terminal emulator I use, [ghostty](http://ghostty.org/), handles a font and colour schemes for you.
+If you're not using that, download a [Nerd Font](https://www.nerdfonts.com/) to give additional icons in the terminal.
 This is used in `nvim` and `tmux` to provide separation between elements in status bars.

-The font I currently use is `UbuntuMono Nerd Font`, available in the AUR or from the Nerd Fonts website.
+I like either the JetBrains font or Ubuntu Mono.

 On environments where this font is not installed, there are options in both the `nvim` and `tmux` configurations which can use other symbols in place of these